Pabarino/OnlineChessWithChat/README.md

 Libraries used: Chessboard.js and Chess.js

-Description: An app to play online with a chat.
+Description: An app to play online chess with a chat.